mapzen/documentation/docs/mapzen-services-api.md

 - 6 queries per second
 - 30,000 queries per day

-Mapzen Search is a web service that is built upon the code from the open-source geocoder project called Pelias.
-It's best to start with the service; only if you need very high rate limits or custom tools should you run your own instance of Pelias.

 The Mapzen Search service is built from the [Pelias](https://github.com/pelias) open-source project.